-The Qualification MATCH schedule is made available as soon as possible, but no later than one (1) hour before Qualification MATCHES are scheduled to begin.
-Teams receive one (1) hard copy and it is available at the FIRST Robotics Event Results site, except during exceptional circumstances.
+The Qualification MATCH schedule is made available as soon as possible, but no later than thirty (30) minutes before Qualification MATCHES are scheduled to begin.
+Teams receive one (1) hard copy and it is also available at the FIRST Robotics Event Results site, except during exceptional circumstances.
 Each Qualification schedule consists of a series of rounds in which each team plays one (1) MATCH per round.